sudarsunkannan/CS519/homework1/homework1.md

 ## PART 2
 ---------
 In the second part, we will study the cost of page fault.
-Remember that Linux OS allocates pages **on-demand** -- first time a page is accessed (touched) after allocation.
+Remember that Linux OS allocates pages **on demand** (the first time a page is accessed (or touched) after allocation).
 First, you will allocate a large 2GB memory-mapped region which is also page-aligned.
 Next, you will touch (write) the first byte of each page sequentially and measure the avergage cost of accessing a page (i.e., page fault cost).

-### Note: For allocating memory-mapped region, you can use `mmap'
+### Note: For allocating memory-mapped region
-system call that allocates page-aligned memory.
+Use `mmap' system call that allocates page-aligned memory.
 When using `mmap()' call, you should map an anonymous memory and not a file backed memory.
 See the following link for more details about how to allocate anonymous memory.